Where to Stay in Malaga First Time: Best Areas

 If you have a chance, you can take part in the Feast of Our Lady of Mount Carmel festival in July.
 Enjoy traditional religious procession, concerts, and flea markets, as well as get to know more about local history and culture.

-Best places to stay in El Palo:
+Best places to stay in Malaga in El Palo for first-timers:

 🔍FIND BEST HOTELS IN EL PALO